Leadership Camp FAQ

 Camp ends with a BBQ at Conibear Shellhouse at 1pm.
 Campers can book their flights anytime around 4:30 pm or later.
-We just want to make sure there is enough time for campers to leave with a full stomach so use your best judgement of what flights make sense and are most economical.
+We just want to make sure there is enough time for campers to leave with a full stomach, so use your best judgement of what flights make sense and are most economical.

 Q: Is there transportation to/from the airport?

-Q: My child will be traveling alone, will there be someone at the airport waiting?
+Q: My child will be traveling alone.
+Will there be someone at the airport waiting?

 Q: Is your Coxswain Leadership Camp Co-ed?

 YES!!!
 Coxswain Leadership camp is a co-ed camp and is open to any high school aged coxswain, male or female.
-An all ages week of Coxswain Leadership Camp is in the works but currently the two one-week camps at the University of Washington are for male and female high school aged coxswains.
+An all ages week of Coxswain Leadership Camp is in the works, but currently the two one-week camps at the University of Washington are for male and female high school aged coxswains.

 Q: Is this a University of Washington summer camp or The 9th Seat rowing camp?

-My rowing camp will take place at the University of Washington where campers will have the same access to equipment and facility that Washington's Division I student-athletes have.
+My rowing camp will take place at the University of Washington, where campers will have the same access to equipment and facilities that Washington's Division I student-athletes have.
 This rowing camp is acting as the unofficial official University of Washington's junior women's rowing camp.
 It's a great way to get the feel of what it would be like to row for the University of Washington and an opportunity to set up a time to meet with UW coaches after the camp is over and campers are officially released.